Dubai FAQ | Dubai forum | Print

 • Colombo¹

-• Copenhagen CPH (planned but start date put off after Danish cartoon controversy)
+• Copenhagen CPH (planned but start date put off after Danish cartoon controversy, new launch date 01 Aug 2011)

 • Damman